Juancho Hernangómez: Player profile

 Hernangómez's style of play has drawn comparisons to NBA players Víctor Claver and Jonas Jerebko.
 He has been praised for his speed, athleticism, and approximately 7 ft (2.13 m) wingspan.
 The duo of him and his brother, Willy, have also been compared to Spanish NBA stars Marc and Pau Gasol.

 Acting career

-Hernangómez made his acting debut in the Netflix film Hustle, produced by LeBron James and Adam Sandler, who is also the co-star.
-The film was released on June 8, 2022.
+In 2022, Hernangómez made his acting debut in the Netflix sports drama film Hustle, produced by Adam Sandler’s Happy Madison Productions and LeBron James’ SpringHill Company.

+He portrayed fictional Spanish prospect Bo Cruz, a gifted but troubled streetball player discovered by Sandler’s character, scout Stanley Sugerman.
+The film received positive reviews from critics, with Hernangómez’s performance being highlighted as natural and charismatic.

+The role brought Hernangómez international recognition outside basketball, with media outlets noting his on-screen chemistry with Sandler and his convincing transition to acting.

 Personal life

 Hernangómez's immediate family is made up of former or current basketball players.
-His older brother Willy currently plays for the New Orleans Pelicans, having previously played for Real Madrid.
+His older brother Willy currently plays for FC Barcelona, having previously played for the Pelicans, Hornets, Knicks, and Real Madrid.
 His mother Margarita Geuer Draeger was an international basketball player, winning a European championship with Spain in 1993.
 His father also played for Real Madrid and Estudiantes and his younger sister currently plays for Estudiantes' youth team.